Keeping our Young People Safe

 Two year Vetting

-SCOUTS New Zealand rechecks our volunteers, adult helpers, and parents who regularly help or attend overnight camps every two years.
+Scouts Aotearoa rechecks our volunteers, adult helpers, and parents who regularly help or attend overnight camps every two years.
 (The Vulnerable Children’s Act requires vetting a minimum of every three years.)

 A robust Policy